 It is a regulation of Yale College that all tests and examinations be carefully proctored.
 During tests and examinations students should be seated apart from each other as much as possible.
 If they are permitted to take breaks in the hall outside the examination room, the hallway should also be proctored.
 Students reporting for an examination who have brought study materials with them, whether print or electronic, should be asked to deposit these materials at the front of the examination room until the examination has concluded.
 The use of cellular phones or electronic messaging devices during examinations is prohibited.

-At the appropriate time in the term, the registrar sends each instructor more detailed instructions for the conduct of examinations.
+At the appropriate time in the term, the registrar sends each instructor more detailed instructions for the conduct of final examinations.